 This is the part where you get defensive.
 A strong possibility is that you’re missing the ex because you haven’t come to terms with the breakup.
 What’s the word I’m looking for?
 Denial.
-Registering and processing the event (as well as the emotions it entails) is crucial to moving on.
+Registering and processing the event (as well as the emotions it entails) are crucial to moving on.
 You can’t be an ostrich and bury your head in the sand.

 Not acknowledging what you’re going through, dismissing your feelings, or bottling them up is a recipe for emotional disaster.
-If you find yourself saying things like why do I miss my ex more as time goes on, then you need to properly grasp the end of the relationship.
+If you find yourself saying things like, “Why do I miss my ex more as time goes on?”, then you need to properly grasp the end of the relationship.

 Related Reading: 22 Tips To Forget Someone You Loved Once

-Kashish gives us another valuable (and comforting) reminder before we begin this journey of healing; “I have had cases where my clients have taken a very long time to even reach a place where they can talk about what needs work.
-So no healing method or practice is an instant formula.
+Kashish gives us another valuable (and comforting) reminder before we begin this journey of healing, “I have had cases where my clients have taken a very long time to even reach a place where they can talk about what needs work.
+So, no healing method or practice is an instant formula.
 You have to go in remembering that it takes time.
 Healing is scientific, it is logical, but it is also messy.
 And of course – it is never ever linear.”
 Hold this close to your heart, and dive into these things to do if you miss your ex.

 1. I miss my ex but I want to move on – Grieve the relationship